The Dead (Higson novel): Plot

-A group sets off, and they explore until they find a Tesco truck full of non-perishable food, with a partially decomposed corpse inside.
+The group sets off, finding a Tesco truck full of non-perishable food.
 Whilst they are attempting to get the truck to run, Frederique is surrounded by several adults.
 The other kids fight off the adults and are surprised to find that Frederique is unharmed.
-Whilst they are driving the truck back to the museum, Jack and Bam tell Ed that they are planning on going to Jack's old house (like Jack said before) and hop out to go off on their own.
+Whilst they are driving the truck back to the museum, Jack and Bam tell Ed that they are planning on going to Jack's old house and hop out to go off on their own.
 Ed eventually decides to join them, kisses Brooke and catches up with the two boys, unaware that they are being followed by a now fully zombified Greg.

-Meanwhile, Matt's religion has gained more believers.
-They rename the religion Agnus Dei (Latin for "Lamb of God").
-Matt foretells that the Lamb will look like a blond boy and will have a darker shadow (another boy, nicknamed "The Goat"), who must be sacrificed so that "The lamb has no shadow" and is capable of cleansing the earth.
-The new religion attempts to make a banner, but the maker misspells Agnus Dei as "Angus Day", leading to the religion being renamed again.
-Also at the museum, Frederique attacks a young boy named Froggie, biting into his arm.
-She reveals that she is 16 years old to Ed, after he meets her, and is infected, but her disease took longer to manifest than it did for others.
+Meanwhile, back at the museum, Matt's religion has gained more believers.
+Matt foretells that the Lamb will look like a blond boy and will have a darker shadow; another boy, nicknamed "The Goat", must be sacrificed so that "The Lamb has no shadow" and is capable of cleansing the earth.
+Frederique attacks a young boy named Froggie, biting into his arm.
+She reveals to Ed that she is 16 years old and is infected, but her disease took longer to manifest than it did for others.
 Several of Jordan's kids lock her in a storeroom.